-A. If it's before the deadline, try using a different browser.
-If that doesn't work, email it to me before the deadline as an attachment.
-If it's after the deadline, start thinking about how to avoid having this problem on the next assignment.
+A. If it is before the deadline, try using a different browser.
+If that does not work, email it to me before the deadline as an attachment.
+If it is after the deadline, start thinking about how to avoid having this problem on the next assignment.
 If a quiz has an issue, then contact me before class.